Table Of Contents

-Vena cava filters are manufactured in both permanent or temporary (retrievable) models.
+Vena cava filters are manufactured in both permanent and temporary (retrievable) models.
 With recent studies identifying a risk of fractured filters over prolonged periods after placement, there has been an increase in the use of retrievable IVC filters.

-Retrievable IVC filters may be removed once the risk of a clot traveling to the heart and lungs passes, usually after about 6 months after placement.
+Retrievable IVC filters may be removed once the risk of a clot traveling to the heart and lungs passes, usually about 6 months after placement.
 If the patient can tolerate blood thinners and/or the risk of clots persists, a removable filter may remain in place for a longer time.

 How is an IVC Filter Removed?